wcandillon/swagger-js-codegen/README.md

 Each controller will have a class that has several methods inside of it.

-Each method represents an API, and has a default response built in.
+Each method represents an API, and has a default built-in response.

-Also, generates the `definitions` classes.
+Definitions are generated as well.

+**How it works:**

+Definitions are generated before the APIs.
+File `expose.js` generates all of the necessary definitions and places them in the destination directory.

+APIs are generated after that, based on the Mustache templates.

+Module utilizes the custom Mustache templates (`multi-class` and `multi-method`).

+Mustache generates a single file with a single ES5 class, that contains all of the methods.

+File `splitter.js` splits the single file into several files with classes (based on tags in the original JSON).
+After the split is completed and methods are combined, they are saved as a controller file in the destination directory.

 **Options:**